karmaniket/TwoWheelsonRent/readme.md

 ## Developed by

-This was our final year project and it was planned and executed by me; responsible for overall project workflow and UI design and my colleague; responsible for backend implementations.
+This was our final year project and it was planned and executed by me; responsible for overall project workflow and UI design <br> and my colleague; responsible for backend implementations.
 Yet, with whatever knowledge we had we developed it from scratch.

 [Adarsh Gupta](https://adarsh-gupta.pages.dev/) <br>
 [Aniket Vishwakarma](https://karmaniket.pages.dev/)